zangrand/ansible-k8s/README.md

 Three authentication/authorization methods are available: OpenStack username/password, EGI Check-in and VOMS proxy.
 The last two works for cloud resources where respectively EGI Check-in and VOMS support are enabled via OS-FEDERATION.
 For each case, the required attributes are described in the openstack_config.yaml file.
 If your TLS CA certificate bundle fails, use the tls-ca-bundle.pem file in ansible-k8s/config/, that is the CA certificate required by both the CloudVeneto cloud and the INFN-PADOVA-STACK FedCloud site.

-Moreover, please define the VMs characteristics of the master and nodes, in terms of name, flavor, and image.
-Finally, specify the number of nodes (i.e. OS_NODES) is expected to be composed of your cluster.
+Moreover, you can define the VMs characteristics of the master and nodes, in terms of name, flavor, and image.
+Finally, specify the number of nodes (i.e. OS_NODES) requested for your cluster.

+For a more complete description look at the comments of the openstack_config.yaml file.

 Verify if the 'shade' Python module is available on your environment, otherwise install it: